 Section 44 - Referendum petition

-If, within thirty CALENDAR days after

-final passage of any measure by the

-council, a petition signed by AT LEAST

-TWENTY PERCENT OF THE AVERAGE OF

-THE NUMBER OF REGISTERED

-ELECTORS OF THE CITY WHO VOTED IN

-THE PREVIOUS TWO MUNICIPAL

-CANDIDATE ELECTIONS be filed with the

-city clerk requesting that any such

-measure, or any part thereof, be repealed

-or be submitted to a vote of the electors, it

-shall not, except in the case of an

-emergency measure, become operative

-until the steps indicated herein have been

-taken.
+If, within thirty CALENDAR days after final passage of any measure by the council, a petition signed by AT LEAST TWENTY PERCENT OF THE AVERAGE OF THE NUMBER OF REGISTERED ELECTORS OF THE CITY WHO VOTED IN THE PREVIOUS TWO MUNICIPAL CANDIDATE ELECTIONS be filed with the city clerk requesting that any such measure, or any part thereof, be repealed or be submitted to a vote of the electors, it shall not, except in the case of an emergency measure, become operative until the steps indicated herein have been taken.

-Section 56 - Petition for recall would be amended to require fewer signatures, as in 38A.
+Section 56 - Petition for recall

+In Question 2E recall petitions would be amended to require fewer signatures, in the same way as 38A.

 For Section 38B, the existing text leaves the review time for an initiative petition to the discretion of the city manager within the requirements of state law.
-Question 2E would amend it to specify 10 days for review, 5 days for review of a resubmission.
+Question 2E would amend it to specify 10 days for review and 5 days for review of a re-submission.